ecmic/XOJO-ListBox-Additional-Celltypes/README.md

 # XOJO-ListBox-Additional-Celltypes
-Additional celltypes in XOJO ListBox control such als PopUp, ComboBox and so on The orignial project was the https://github.com/alexrestrepo/RBCustomCells by Alex Restrepo.
+Additional celltypes in XOJO ListBox control such als PopUp, ComboBox and so on.

+The orignial project was the https://github.com/alexrestrepo/RBCustomCells by Alex Restrepo.
 I've changed the project and added some more cell types to the ListBox.